icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 Furthermore, a ghost cannot move in the opposite direction to its current direction, unless that is the only direction available (because it is surrounded on three sides by walls).

-Consequently, a ghost can only choose its direction at a junction and cannot choose to turn back on itself.
+The usual consequence of this is that a ghost chooses its direction at a junction and cannot choose to turn back on itself.
 A junction is a square which has at least three adjacent squares with no walls.
 For example, the following are all junctions.